IvoSt98/fitness1/README.md

 * Videos about people with different disabling diseases changes, user to see how nothing is imposible.
 * Will be created an online comunity which is connected with the website, where people exchange advises.

+## Color
+* The idea for the three different color scheme was taken from [Adobe Color](https://color.adobe.com/create/color-wheel)